Artificial insemination

-Artificial insemination is the deliberate introduction of sperm into a female's cervix or uterine cavity for the purpose of achieving a pregnancy through in vivo fertilization by means other than sexual intercourse.
+Artificial insemination is the deliberate introduction of sperm into the cervix or uterine cavity for the purpose of achieving pregnancy through in vivo fertilization by means other than sexual intercourse.
 It is a fertility treatment for humans, and is a common practice in animal breeding, including cattle (see frozen bovine semen) and pigs.

 Artificial insemination may employ assisted reproductive technology, sperm donation and animal husbandry techniques.
 Artificial insemination techniques available include intracervical insemination (ICI) and intrauterine insemination (IUI).
 Where gametes from a third party are used, the procedure may be known as 'assisted insemination'.

 Humans

 History

-The first recorded case of artificial insemination was by John Hunter in 1790, who helped impregnate a linen draper's wife.
+The first recorded case of artificial insemination was by Lazzaro Spallanzani in 1784, who performed it on a dog.
+It was followed in 1790 by John Hunter, who helped impregnate a linen draper's wife.
 The first reported case of artificial insemination by donor occurred in 1884: William H. Pancoast, a professor in Philadelphia, took sperm from his "best looking" student to inseminate an anesthetized woman without her knowledge.
 The case was reported 25 years later in a medical journal.
 The sperm bank was developed in Iowa starting in the 1950s in research conducted by University of Iowa medical school researchers Jerome K. Sherman and Raymond Bunge.

+In 1916, Australian eugenicist Marion Louisa Piddington published a pseudonymous tract titled Via Nuova or Science & Maternity in which she called for a programme of mass artificial insemination for the sweethearts of soldiers who had been killed in World War I. She described this as a "conscription of the virgins" – comparable to the conscription of men for military service – who would receive "artificial insemination from a eugenically-desirable donor".
+Piddington promoted her scheme for several years in Australia, Britain and the United States under the name of "scientific motherhood", but it was poorly received.

 In the United Kingdom, British obstetrician Mary Barton founded one of the first fertility clinics to offer donor insemination in the 1930s, with her husband Bertold Wiesner fathering hundreds of offspring.

 In the 1980s, direct intraperitoneal insemination (DIPI) was occasionally used, where doctors injected sperm into the lower abdomen through a surgical hole or incision, with the intention of letting them find the oocyte at the ovary or after entering the genital tract through the ostium of the fallopian tube.